Cybersecurity Essentials: How Leaders Can Cultivate Positive Workplace Security Culture

 Exploring the need for effective cybersecurity

 When it comes to the value of cybersecurity in business, it’s imperative to understand the risks and dangers involved when such measures are lacking.
 For example, 43% of cyber attacks target small businesses.
-Furthermore, 64% of companies have experienced web-based attacks, 62% experienced phishing and social engineering attacks, 59% experienced malicious code and botnets, and 51% experienced denial of service attacks, according to statistics cited by Cybint News and highlighted by one University of North Georgia page.
+Furthermore, 64% of companies have experienced web-based attacks, 62% experienced phishing and social engineering attacks, 59% experienced malicious code and botnets, and 51% experienced denial of service attacks, according to statistics cited by Cybint News and highlighted by one University of North Georgia page

 A cyberattack can have dire consequences for a business.
 A data breach can leave sensitive information vulnerable, and the financial consequences can be devastating.
 In 2022, the global average cost of a data breach reached $4.35 million, while the number is more than double in the U.S., averaging $9.44 million.
 “These expenses can include everything from ransom payments and lost revenues to business downtime, remediation, legal fees, and audit fees,” one Harvard Business Review (HBR) article points out.
 The financial consequences of a cyber attack can be particularly damaging for a small business, with millions of dollars in losses potentially leading to bankruptcy.
-Furthermore, a business that has experienced a cyber attack will likely experience significant reputational damage, especially when customer information has been leaked, leaving many to distrust the company.
+Furthermore, a business that has experienced a cyber attack will likely experience significant reputational damage, especially when customer information has been leaked, leaving many distrusting the company.

 The Conversation article points out that employees are “the first line of defense against cybersecurity attacks,” highlighting that such attacks have increased.
 Check Point Research shows cyber attacks worldwide increased by 38% in 2022.
 One particular point of concern is that security risks can often come from inside the business itself — 88% of data breach incidents are caused by employee mistakes, according to a joint study by Stanford University Professor Jeff Hancock and security firm Tessian.
 Security Today points out that similar research by IBM Security puts the statistic at 95%, highlighting the immense importance of implementing effective cybersecurity measures and a positive workplace culture.